-In certain cases, a particular component or service may be available only from a limited number of suppliers or from a single supplier in the supply chain.
-Our product manufacturing, service creation and delivery, as well as our logistics, or the components of such activities that we have outsourced to third parties may also be adversely affected by various developments, including adverse changes in trade policies or laws or regulations, geopolitical disturbances, pandemic outbreaks or other similar events.
 Additionally, our dependence on third-party suppliers has increased as a result of our strategic decisions to outsource certain activities.
 Suppliers may from time to time extend lead times, limit supplies, change their partner preferences, increase prices, provide poor quality supplies or be unable to adapt to changes in demand due to capacity constraints or other factors, which could adversely affect our ability to deliver our products and services on a timely basis.
 For example, our efforts to meet our customer needs during major network roll-outs in certain markets may require sourcing large volumes of components and services from suppliers and vendors at short notice and simultaneously with our competitors.
 If we fail to properly anticipate customer demand, an over-supply or under-supply of components and production or services delivery capacity could occur.
 In many cases, some of our competitors utilize the same contract manufacturers, component suppliers and service vendors.
-If they have purchased capacity or components ahead of us, this could prevent us from acquiring the required components or services, which could limit our ability to supply our customers or increase our costs.
+If they have purchased capacity or components ahead of us, or if there is significant consolidation in the relevant supplier base, this could prevent us from acquiring the required components or services, which could limit our ability to supply our customers or increase our costs.